- For more stories on the Asia summits, click [ID:nASEAN]

 Washington has stepped up Asian diplomacy under the Obama administration and fears missing out on such groupings, especially as Japan considers redefining its U.S. security alliance, and Beijing expands its diplomatic and trade presence.

-China has been coy about the idea while rapidly expanding ties across Southeast Asia — from building sleek new government offices in Cambodia to working closely with reclusive Myanmar.
+China has been coy about ideas for what is being called the "regional architecture" while rapidly expanding ties across Southeast Asia -- from building sleek new government offices in Cambodia to working closely with reclusive Myanmar.

 Asked about the two proposals, Thai Prime Minister Abhisit Vejjajiva said Southeast Asian leaders had emphasised that it was not all that important to decide on some kind of rigid structure for the time being.

 But he said the "regional architecture will continue to evolve and we must find a way to improve upon the way that we work together to address the issue".

 Australia believes it is better placed than major powers such as Japan, China or the United States to promote such an idea as smaller countries may suspect there may be some hidden or self-serving agenda.

 "While it might be argued that Australia is the right state to put forward proposals, some Asia-Pacific leaders consider Australia far from neutral as a result of our closeness to the U.S., even where they accept Australia as part of the region," said Ken Boutin of Australia's Deakin University.

 Additional reporting by Nopporn Wong-Anan and Yoko Nishikawa; Editing by Jason Szep